HC-IPPM/.github/profile/README.md

-The GitHub presence for Health Canada's Interoperable Platforms and Product Management Organization.
+The GitHub presence for Health Canada's Interoperable Platforms and Product Management Division.